CryptozombiesHQ/cryptozombie-lessons/2/6-importfiles.md

 Whoa!
 You'll notice we just cleaned up the code to the right, and you now have tabs at the top of your editor.

 Our code was getting pretty long, so we split it up into multiple files to make it more manageable.
+This is normally how you will handle long codebases in your Solidity projects.

-In order to import one file into another, in Solidity we use the `import` keyword:
+In order to import one file into another, Solidity uses the `import` keyword:

 ```
 import "./someothercontract.sol";